Rohingya insurgents say they have no option but to fight Myanmar

 The ARSA claimed responsibility for the Friday ambush but gave no details of the clash.

-A Myanmar government spokesman declined to make any immediate comment saying he had yet to read the statement.
+Zaw Htay rejected the ARSA call for the Rohingya to be consulted saying the government was already negotiating with leaders of both the Buddhist and Muslim communities.

+“We will not accept terrorism and fight against them until the end,” the spokesman said.

 A military spokesman declined to make any immediate comment about the security situation in the north of Rakhine State.

 The area is largely off-limits to reporters.